LDSSA/batch3-students/README.md

 Before opening a ticket be sure to search for any existing issues (both open and closed) that address the problem.
 Be sure to fill the issue template correctly.
-**IMPORTANT** It will be a massive help if you add a label matching the learning unit and assign the ticket to the main instructor.

 If you have doubts about the materials or how to approach a problem you should reach out to the instructors on slack.